Choi Da-bin: Personal life

-Choi's mother died on June 26, 2017, while battling cancer.
+Choi's mother died on June 26, 2017, from cancer.
 Choi has said that her mother was her biggest supporter and fan.
-Her 2017-18 season short program 'Papa Can You Hear Me?' is dedicated to her.
+Her 2017-18 season short program 'Papa Can You Hear Me?' was dedicated to her.

+She currently studies Sports Psychology at Korea University Graduate School.

 Career

 Early years

 As a nine-year-old, Choi won the novice silver medal at the 2010 South Korean Nationals.
 Competing on the senior level, she won bronze medals at the 2012 and 2013 Nationals.

 2013–2014 season: Junior international debut

 In the 2013–14 season, Choi debuted on the ISU Junior Grand Prix series, finishing fourth and fifth at her two events.

 At the 2014 World Junior Championships in Sofia, Bulgaria, she placed ninth in the short program, sixth in the free skate, and sixth overall, setting a new personal best score of 162.35 points.

 2014–2015 season

 In the 2014–15 season, Choi finished fourth and fifth at her JGP events in France and Japan.
 At the 2015 South Korean Nationals, she placed second in both programs to win silver behind Park So-youn.
 At the 2015 World Junior Championships, she placed ninth in both programs and ninth overall, thus securing two spots for her country at the 2016 edition.